LYNEMOUTH CHILDREN'S GALA

 ALL the fun of the fair will grip the village on

 The Parish Council is pleased to again support the event with a £600.00 donation.
-Members of the Parish Council will help out with the selection of the Gala Queen on Friday 14th July 2017, and to judge the fancy dress on Gala Day.
+Members of the Parish Council will help out with the selection of the Gala Queen, and to judge the fancy dress on Gala Day.

 The newly crowned Gala Queen will kick off the event before parading around the village on a float with her royal party of attendants.
 Along with the Queen of the Gala other attendance winners feature on the float.